Our People and Orgs

 European Center for Peace and Development and University of Peace of the United Nations (ECPD).
 Established in 1979 by the UN General Assembly, it is a leading educational, research and advocacy institution for the promotion of global peace, reconciliation, socio-economic development and international cooperation.
 Led by its Executive Director Negoslav J. Ostojìc.

-NGO Members
+Other NGO Members

-(Israel) Association for Long Term Existence and Resilience.
+(Israel) Association for Long-Term Existence and Resilience.
 Works to investigate, demonstrate, and foster practical ways to improve and to safeguard the future in the short & long term of humanity.

 (USA) Pause AI USA.
 A grassroots organizing effort for an international treaty to pause advanced AI training until we know how to proceed safely.